 Crystal specific treatment is far better than general measures for patients with more than one calcium stone

 The patients in the water trial had formed only one stone each, so far as could be told, and only 25% of those who did not raise their urine volumes (Group 2) had another stone in five years.
-Among people who have formed at least several stones, 60% in the control groups of trials that tested specific treatments formed at least one more stone within 3 years, whereas only 15 – 20% of those receiving specific treatments formed another stone during the same interval.
+Among people who have formed at least several stones, 60% in the control groups of trials that tested specific treatments formed at least one more stone within 3 years.
+By contrast only 15 – 20% of those receiving specific treatments formed another stone during the same interval.
+These control patients all raised their urine volumes.
+None had average volumes so low as the 1 liter/day in the control group for this trial.

 High water intake may well be ideal for those who have formed only one stone, but the large numbers of patients who have formed more than one stone will predictably form more stones at much higher rates and benefit greatly from treatments that focus on their specific stone crystal.